dpscience/DMLLTDetectorPulseDiscriminator/README.md

 [SLOPOS-15 (Prague): A supervised machine learning approach for shape-sensitive detector pulse discrimination in positron spectroscopy applications](https://www.researchgate.net/publication/339573579_SLOPOS-15_Prague_A_supervised_machine_learning_approach_for_shape-sensitive_detector_pulse_discrimination_in_positron_spectroscopy_applications)<br><br>

-# How to cite this Software?
+# How to cite this Framework?

 <b>You should at least cite the following publication:</b><br><br>
 [A supervised machine learning approach using naive Gaussian Bayes classification for shape-sensitive detector pulse discrimination in positron annihilation lifetime spectroscopy (PALS) (Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, Elsevier)](https://www.sciencedirect.com/science/article/pii/S0168900219312021?via%3Dihub)<br>